e-j-w/ChartOfNuclides/README.md

 ## Features

-- Display nuclear chart with various color schemes: half-life/lifetime, E(2+)...
+- Display nuclear chart with various color schemes: half-life/lifetime, E(2+), E(4+)/E(2+) ...
 - Select individual nuclides to browse ground and excited state data, including:
-  - Level energies, half-lives/lifetimes, decay modes, spin-parities...
+  - Level energies, half-lives/lifetimes, decay modes, spin-parities ...
-  - Gamma energies, branching fractions, multipolarities...
+  - Gamma energies, branching fractions, multipolarities ...
 - Runs locally, with no network connection needed.
-- Fast hardware accelerated rendering using `SDL_Renderer`, HI-DPI scaling support.
+- Written in [C99](https://en.wikipedia.org/wiki/C99) using [SDL](https://github.com/libsdl-org/SDL) (so you can browse nuclear half-lives using some of the same code that powers [Half-Life](https://www.pcgamingwiki.com/wiki/Half-Life#Middleware)).
+Fast hardware accelerated rendering using `SDL_Renderer`, HI-DPI scaling support.
 - More to come...

 ## Building and installing from source